tier4/tier4_perception_dataset/docs/t4_format_3d_detailed.md

 - (2021.11.30) T4 format ver1.1: Updated format to make it available in ADP
 - (2022.06.03) T4 format ver1.2: Update topics contained in input_bag.
 Add status.json.
 Remove occlusion_state in attribute, write to visibility.json
 - (2022.07.26) T4 format ver1.2: Add a topic contained in input_bag.
+- (2024.07.24) T4 Format ver1.3: Added optional values for the T4 format, which are used in the Co-MLOps dataset format.

 ## Dataset Sample

-You can download one sample dataset manually from [here](https://drive.google.com/file/d/1UjMWZj5Yc55O7BZiGHa0ikZGhwmcfPiS/view).
+You can download one sample T4 format dataset manually from [here](https://drive.google.com/file/d/1UjMWZj5Yc55O7BZiGHa0ikZGhwmcfPiS/view).
 For this sample, the directory named "sample_dataset" corresponds to the "T4 dataset ID" described in the following section.
+Note: This sample dataset contains only lidar point cloud sensor data and includes annotations.

 ## Directory Structure